voceconnect/voce-theme-customizer/README.md

 Image Control: ```output_format``` - specifies whether to save the ```src``` (default) or the ```id``` of the image

 Dropdown Control: ```options``` - an array with which to populate the dropdown

+**1.2**
+*Better autoload handling to allow for unit testing and analysis of code coverage of theme that uses plugin as a dependency.*

 **1.1.1**
 *Fixing save issue when multiple Post Selection UI controls are used.*